Radimal/marvelous-chestnut/src/pages/index.md

     content: Before helping found Radimal, I had learned about the role of AI in our industry but didn't fully understand its impact and benefit.
-After a long period of R&D, once I finally got to see the reports go out and talk to all the DVMs who wanted to help with testing, I knew immediately what a gamechanger this is for everyone and am so excited for everyone to try it.
+After a long period of R&D, once I finally got to see the reports go out and talk to all the DVMs who helped us with testing, I knew immediately what a gamechanger this is for everyone and am so excited for everyone to try it.
 - type: section_cta
   template: section_cta
   section_id: call-to-action